jryzkns/doggo-ears/README.md

 # doggo-ears

-A naive program that takes listens to you and determines your mood.
+A naive program that listens to you and determines your mood when you speak to it.
 The model is trained on the [`RAVDESS`](https://smartlaboratory.org/ravdess/) and [`TESS`](https://tspace.library.utoronto.ca/handle/1807/24487) datasets and features a many-to-one LSTM classifier.

 ## Prerequisites